khattabino/ParentTeacherConferenceForm_FCC/README.md

-# ParentTeacherConferenceForm_FCC
-Parent Teacher Conference Form built with HTML and CSS as part of freeCodeCamp.
+# Parent Teacher Conference Form 📝

+A simple form project built using HTML and CSS as part of the freeCodeCamp curriculum.

+## 🛠️ Technologies Used
+- HTML
+- CSS

+## 📚 What I Practiced
+- Form elements (input, radio, checkbox, textarea)
+- Labels and accessibility basics
+- CSS styling
+- Custom radio buttons